 Dog River Pipeline Replacement Project

-The Dog River Pipeline Replacement Project is the culmination of many years of City effort to improve reliability and resilience of the water system and will support the City’s goal of delivering the highest quality water to the community.
+The Dog River Pipeline Replacement is the culmination of many years of City effort to improve reliability and resilience of the water system.

-Along with replacing the pipeline, the project also includes new fish screening and passage facilities, a new culvert near Brooks Meadow Creek, and interpretive signage for historic features.
+Along with new pipeline, the project includes a rock ramp fish passage and screening systems, a new culvert near Brooks Meadow Creek, and interpretive signage for historic features.

 Project Milestones